Euston railway station: New station

 The station is a long, low structure, 200 ft wide and 150 ft deep under a 36 ft high roof.
-It opened with integrated automatic ticket facilities and a wide variety of shops; the first of its kind for any British station.

-The original plan was to construct office buildings over the station, whose rents would help fund the cost of the rebuilding, but this was scrapped after a government White Paper was released in 1963 that restricted the rate of commercial office development in London.
+It opened with integrated automatic ticket facilities and a range of shops; the first of its kind for any British station.
+The plan to construct offices above the station whose rents would help fund the cost of the rebuilding was scrapped after a government White Paper was released in 1963 that restricted the rate of commercial office development in London.

-In 1966, a "Whites only" recruitment policy for guards at the station was dropped after the case of Asquith Xavier, a migrant from Dominica, who had been refused promotion on those grounds, was raised in Parliament and taken up by the then Secretary of State for Transport, Barbara Castle.
+In 1966, a "Whites only" recruitment policy for guards at the station was dropped after the case of Asquith Xavier, a migrant from Dominica, who had been refused promotion on those grounds, was raised in Parliament and taken up by the Secretary of State for Transport, Barbara Castle.

-A second development phase by Richard Seifert & Partners began in 1979, adding 405000 sqft of office space along the front of the station in the form of three low-rise towers overlooking Melton Street and Eversholt Street.
-The offices were occupied by British Rail, then by Railtrack, and finally by Network Rail, which has now vacated all but a small portion of one of the towers.
-These buildings are in a functional style; the main facing material is polished dark stone, complemented by white tiles, exposed concrete and plain glazing.
+A second development phase by Richard Seifert & Partners began in 1979, adding 405000 sqft of office space along the station frontage in the form of three low-rise towers overlooking Melton Street and Eversholt Street.
+The offices were occupied by British Rail, then by Railtrack, and by Network Rail which has now vacated all but a small portion of one of the towers.
+The offices are in a functional style; the main facing material is polished dark stone, complemented by white tiles, exposed concrete and plain glazing.

-The station has a single large concourse, separate from the train shed.
-Originally, there were no seats installed there to deter vagrants and crime, but these were added following complaints from passengers.
-A few remnants of the older station remain: two Portland stone entrance lodges and a war memorial.
-A statue of Robert Stephenson by Carlo Marochetti, previously in the old ticket hall, stands in the forecourt.
+The station has a large concourse separate from the train shed.
+Originally, no seats were installed there to deter vagrants and crime, but were added after complaints from passengers.
+Few remnants of the older station remain: two Portland stone entrance lodges, the London and North Western Railway War Memorial and a statue of Robert Stephenson by Carlo Marochetti, from the old ticket hall, stands in the forecourt.

-There is a large statue by Eduardo Paolozzi named Piscator dedicated to German theatre director Erwin Piscator at the front of the courtyard, which as of 2016 is reported as deteriorating.
+A large statue by Eduardo Paolozzi named Piscator dedicated to German theatre director Erwin Piscator is sited at the front of the courtyard, which as of 2016 was reported to be deteriorating.
 Other pieces of public art, including low stone benches by Paul de Monchaux around the courtyard, were commissioned by Network Rail in 1990.
 The station has catering units and shops, a large ticket hall and an enclosed car park with over 200 spaces.
 The lack of daylight on the platforms compares unfavourably with the glazed trainshed roofs of traditional Victorian railway stations, but the use of the space above as a parcels depot released the maximum space at ground level for platforms and passenger facilities.

+Since 1996, proposals have been formulated to reconstruct the Arch as part of the redevelopment of the station, and its use as the terminus of the High Speed 2 line.